NCAA men's tournament: Saintly siren song of the Sweet 16

 To get the furthest a 15-seed has ever advanced, the Peacocks will need to get past the 3-seed Purdue Boilermakers (29-7).

 Purdue is averaging 79.5 points per game in their two tournament victories.
-Ranked no. 1 at various times in the 2021-22 season, Purdue entered this tournament going 3-3 in their last six games.
+Ranked no. 1 at various points in the '21-22 season, Purdue entered this tournament going 3-3 in their last six games.

 The Boilermakers regained their confidence, holding opponents to under 40 percent from the field in the first two rounds.
 They also hold a plus 22 rebound advantage in those games.